travis-ci/apt-package-safelist/README.md

   is run on the source package.
   If any file matches, a comment to this effect will be posted on the issue, prompting further examination.
-  If no further problems are found, it will be added to the list.
+  If no further problems are found in the further examination, it will be added to the list.

 ### nitty gritty details